 Ideal for smaller buildings or automating only the essentials, the Fibaro Home Center 3 Lite is perfect for starting your smart home journey.
 Don’t be fooled by the name as the Home Center 3 Lite still packs a punch.

 Built around Z-Wave 700 technology, it’s easy and quick to set up, and yet offers the highest possible data security.
-Adding devices is also painless.
-There are over 2000 smart devices ready to work within your home automation system.
+Adding devices is also painless as it keeping the hub updated.
+Over 2000 smart devices are available and can help you build a home automation system.

 Automate your lights, power, blinds, heating and AV equipment.
 Use a mobile app, online portal, or voice control to easily control your system.
 You can easily create automations, ensuring devices always work on cue.

 |Life real use||Houses, Apartments||Smaller houses (up to 100 m2) and apartments|